-Grace Drury (née Grace Le) manages several of NDORMS' health partnerships supporting surgical training and research in sub-Saharan Africa.
+Grace Drury (née Grace Le) manages several of NDORMS' health partnerships supporting surgical training and research.

-She holds a MA Oxf degree in English Language & Literature from Wadham College, Oxford, and a MA degree in Development and Emergency Practice from Oxford Brookes University.
+She holds a BA honours degree in English Language & Literature from Wadham College, Oxford, and a MA degree in Development and Emergency Practice from Oxford Brookes University.

 Pittalis C. et al, (2023), Frontiers in public health